 Though currently programmed to monitor RPA client brands, the cloud can really visualize any data stream.
 It could monitor the spread of a hashtag or news story, visualize the social buzz battle between sports teams while a game is being played, illustrate shopping activity on a website or be hooked up to motion sensors placed around the agency to show the amount of physical "activity" happening.

-The current cloud is a prototype and we plan to explore its possibilities and evolve further iterations.
-But we also want to see what others might come up with, so we've put together a DIY how-to video and zip file of materials and code that people can download here.
+The team views the current cloud as a prototype and plans to explore these possibilities and evolve further iterations.
+But they also want to see what other people might come up with, so they've shared the ingredients and instructions for building your very own cloud.

 Click here to see video and photography of the cloud at work, plus a "how-to" guide to building and coding your own.

 About RPA RPA, headquartered in Santa Monica, Calif., is a leading independent advertising agency.
 RPA builds momentum for brands by offering its clients truly integrated campaigns that resonate throughout its disciplines, which include traditional advertising, interactive, and direct and event marketing.
 RPA's client list includes American Honda, California Department of Public Health, Intuit Small Business, La-Z-Boy, Farmers Insurance Group and Mandalay Bay Resort and Casino.
 For more information, visit http://www.rpa.com.